michogar/mapbox-redux/README.md

 ### Add mapMiddleware to the store

-First, we must create our reducers to create our store
+First, we must create our reducers to create the store

 ```
 import { MapActionTypes } from '@mapbox/mapbox-gl-redux'